 Charming water canals, a liberal vibe and Golden Age history, Europe’s ‘sin city’ is the perfect destination for a city break.
 Amsterdam is distinctly unique, satisfying all your cravings in one long weekend.

-One of the most charming cities in the world, Amsterdam is the perfect destination for a city break, year round.
-Something of an engineering marvel, Amsterdam is pretty much defined by the web of canals cutting through it.
-Charming canal houses with their distinct gables seem to be leaning on each other and on the brink of tumbling down to the murky waters, and little bridges connect the city’s neighbourhoods, each with their own unique vibe.
+One of the most charming cities in the world, Amsterdam is the perfect destination for a city break.
+Something of an engineering marvel, Amsterdam is pretty much defined by the web of canals slicing through it.
+Charming canal houses with their distinct gables seem to be leaning on each other and on the brink of tumbling down to the murky waters; little bridges connect the city’s neighborhoods, each with its unique vibe.
 Amsterdam owes much of its grandeur to the Golden Age, a time when the city was pretty much the capital of Europe and the center of the world.

 There’s so much to explore so let’s get started.

-- Don’t leave home without the Rough Guide To Amsterdam, only $17 on Amazon!
+- Don’t leave home without the Pocket Rough Guide To Amsterdam,!
 It’s got loads of information that together with this guide, will be your best friend in Amsterdam.

 - Amsterdam is a city of walking and in the center, nothing is too far.
 Get your walking shoes ready as it’s the best way to explore Amsterdam.
 Navigating the seemingly similar looking canals can be confusing but it’s also part of the fun.

 - That said, public transportation in Amsterdam is excellent.
-You can use the metro, busses and those famous street cars to get around easily.
-You can buy tickets on board (exact change not needed) but explore all your options on this official site.
+You can use the metro, buses and those famous streetcars to get around easily.
+You can buy tickets onboard (exact change not needed) or a GVP Pass in advance, but explore all your options on this official site.

 - The hotel situation in central Amsterdam, especially in the old center, is not amazing.
 Hotels are pricey and don’t seem to have any incentives to upgrade.
-Many still use punch cards as room keys and really seem to still be stuck in the 1970’s.
-However it’s all about location so book very well in advance to ensure a decent room and don’t expect too much.
+Many still use punch cards as room keys and seem to still be stuck in the 1970s.
+However, it’s all about the location so book very well in advance to ensure a decent room and don’t expect too much.
 On the bright side, most include breakfast in the price.

 - Bicycles rule this town!
 Be very cautious when crossing from one side of the street to the other.
 Their numbers can be overwhelming and an abrupt encounter can be painful.